-If you’ve been adhering to a strict healthy eating and fitness plan for a while but are failing to see the results, it may be time take a look at what is sabotaging your success.
-From dieting blunders to physical factors, check out the top 10 reasons why you’re not losing weight.
+If you’ve been adhering to a strict healthy eating and fitness plan for a while but are failing to see the results, it may be time to rethink your weight loss strategy.
+From dieting blunders to physical factors, these 10 reasons why you’re not losing weight.

 You’re not getting enough sleep

 You may think that cutting back on sleep to make time for a workout is great for your health and fitness, however not getting enough sleep could actually minimize the benefits of exercise and cause you to gain weight.
-Not only does sleep deprivation affect exercise performance and endurance, but it slows down your metabolism, increases appetite and makes you more likely to give in to your cravings.
-Furthermore, lack of sleep can increase stress levels, which can contribute to weight gain.
+Not only can sleep deprivation affect exercise performance and endurance, but it slows down your metabolism, increases appetite and makes you more likely to give into cravings.
+Not getting enough sleep can cause an increase in ghrelin, a hormone that stimulates appetite, encouraging you to reach for the cupboards more, whilst decreasing the hormone leptin that stimulates fullness.

 You’re drinking too many sugary drinks

-You watch what you eat, cut back on fatty foods and don’t snack between meals, but have you considered the amount of calories you may be drinking every day?
 While we all know the main calorie culprit when it comes to our drinks is alcohol, you should also consider the calories in fruit juice, smoothies, soft drinks and many hot drinks.
-Every calorie counts towards your daily intake, so don’t forget about the liquid ones!

-While eating too much food can cause you to gain weight, eating too little can also make it surprisingly difficult to shed those pounds.
-Your body has a natural instinct to protect itself so when it is not given an adequate amount of food it will automatically go into starvation mode, causing the metabolism to slow down and the body to hoard fat and calories.
-As a result of this it will become much more difficult for you to lose weight.
+While eating too much food is the most obvious cause of weight gain, eating too little can also hinder your ability to shift the pounds.
+Your body has a natural instinct to protect itself, so when it is not given an adequate amount of food and nutrients it will automatically go into starvation mode when deprived of such nutrition, causing the metabolism to slow down and the body to hoard food as fat.
+As a result, it will become much more difficult for you to lose weight.

 You don’t vary your workouts